Facts About Elite Business Cruises

 4) Do we get a private sailing, a private block on a public sailing, or either?

 Either.
-Most clients choose a private block of rooms on a public sailing for value, variety, and flexibility.
-Full-ship charters are available, often times large groups find extra values and savings with this option.
+Most clients choose a private block of rooms on a public sailing because it balances value, flexibility, and variety.
+Full-ship charters are also available and can create advantages for large groups.

 5) Can we choose family-friendly vs adults-only environments?